- ***LOWEST COMMERCIAL LOAN RATES*** MAYBANK 2YR 3M SIBOR Year 1:1.24%, Year 2:1.24%, Year 3:3.24%, Year 4:3.24%

 2. Holders of work permits or S-passes issued by Singapore working in the construction, marine shipyard or process sectors are excluded from travelling from Singapore to Hong Kong

 5. Foreign Travellers from Hong Kong will need to apply for an Air Travel Pass between 7 and 30 calendar days before their intended date of entry into Singapore.
-They can apply for the pass from 12th Nov.

 PCR Pre-Departure Testing in Singapore